Afghan cricket team in Zimbabwe in 2015–16

 The Afghan cricket team toured Zimbabwe between 8 and 29 October 2015.
 The tour consisted of five One Day International (ODI) matches, two Twenty20 Internationals (T20I) and two tour matches.
-This was the first time that Afghanistan had played a five-match bilateral ODI series.
+This was the first time for Afghanistan to play a five-match bilateral ODI series.

-Afghanistan won the ODI series 3–2 and became the first Associate side to beat a Full Member nation in a multi-game ODI series.
+Having won the first two ODIs, Afghanistan lost the next two matches.
+The Afghans won the last ODI, taking the ODI series 3–2 and becoming the first Associate side to beat an ICC Full Member nation in a multi-game ODI series.
 Afghanistan won the T20I series 2–0.